 What is the S&P 500?

-This is a collection of shares in the 500 largest companies in the US, and therefore in most of the world.
+This is basically a list of the 500 largest companies in the US, and therefore in most of the world.
 They are all multinational companies, so they benefit from growth around the world.
 If you really want to invest without having to worry, the S&P represents good odds.
 If you buy the stock market index of a smaller country, like Canada, you will still have good odds, but at higher volatility.
 (During the dot-com boom of the nineties, a company called Nortel once represented 70% of Canada’s entire stock market value.
 This company is now bankrupt, so you can imagine how that felt to investors solely in the Canadian index.
-Now Canada is the new Saudi Arabia with oil exports, so its index is again riding high on oil company stocks.
-I wouldn’t bet my whole Mustache on that one commodity either).
+Later, Canada became the new Saudi Arabia with oil exports around 2010, so its index started riding high on oil company stocks.
+More recently, oil is looking like it won’t be our main fuel forever, so am glad I didn’t bet my whole Mustache on that one commodity either).

 What about International stocks?